Mbed-TLS/mbedtls/docs/architecture/psa-migration/md-cipher-dispatch.md

 The following modules in Mbed TLS call another module to perform cryptographic operations which, in the long term, will be provided through a PSA interface, but cannot make any PSA-related assumption.

-Hashes and HMAC (after the work on MD-light):
+Hashes and HMAC (after the work on driver-only hashes):

 * entropy (hashes via MD-light)
 * ECDSA (HMAC\_DRBG; `md.h` exposed through API)